Braid Accessibility Report

 Similar Games With More Accessibility Features for Visual

 If you want to play Braid, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Braid has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in Braid which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.